WooCommerce Checklist: Use This 63-Point Guide To Increase Store Sales [2018 Update]

 - 8. Do you have credibility boosters such as ‘As seen on,’ ‘Mentioned in’ on your home page?

-- 9. Do You Feature A Concise & Trust-Boosting ‘About’ Section On Your Home Page?
+- 9. Do You Have A Short, Trust-Boosting ‘About’ Section On Your Home Page?

 - 10. Have you highlighted all your payment options with their logos in the footer?